SpeciesFileGroup/taxonpages/pages/about.md

 ---

 # {{frontmatter.title}}
+The World Ichneumonidae Database (WID) is a collaborative effort, aimed to reduced the taxonomic impediment revolvind around the large family Ichneumonidae (Hyemnoptera).
+Without the efforts of the curators below, this website would have never been built.

 ## Dig deeper
 Please contact us if you need extended access to the data underlying here.
 The TaxonWorks interfaces used to curate these data include wide range of additional filtering, reporting, and curatorial functionality.
 With a little training from us we'd be happy to provide you access to this additional functionality.
 Over time we expect this site to gradually mirror that extended functionality.